 How Do You Run a Rego Check?

 Registration checks are performed using either the vehicle’s registration number, or the vehicle’s VIN.
 Some states will also allow you to look up the car using its chassis number.
-You can run the rego check online by following the steps below:
+You can check rego online by following the steps below:

 - Log onto your state’s Transport Department website